 Words of affirmation

 The doctors discuss how we show appreciation and how we want to receive appreciation are not always the same.
 We under value some of the languages based on what we prefer but that doesn’t mean your leaders and teammates share our same values.

 I bring up this topic (and book) frequently when leaders tell me morale is low on their teams.
 Often appreciation is non-existent or it is rote and impersonal which is even more damaging to their teammates’ sense of connection.

 There are nuances to each of the languages.
 I get into them more of the details in a podcast episode I recorded about the book.
 You can find it here or here.
-Also look for the Books Applied Podcast on iTunes, Google Podcast, Stitcher, Spotify, etc to find the Five Languages of Appreciation episode.
+Also look for the Books Applied Podcast on iTunes, Spotify, and etc to find the Five Languages of Appreciation episode.